Updated: Feb 13

 Cause: Infertility is generally defined as the failure to conceive after a year or more of regular sexual activity during the time of ovulation.
 Either the woman or the man may be the cause.
-The primary cause is generally low sperm count; but in woman it is ovulatory dysfunction.
+The primary reason is generally low sperm count, but it is ovulatory dysfunction in a woman.

-Infertility usually means that the problem can be reversed; sterility means that the situation is permanent.
+Infertility usually means that the problem can be reversed; sterility implies that the situation is permanent.
 An estimated 20% of American couples experience infertility.
-Determining the exact cause is difficult.
-In general, 60% of couples conceive within 6 months; and 90% conceive within a year.
-If you both are under 28, and have no reason to think otherwise, you ought to have a baby within a year.
+Determining the exact cause is complex.
+In general, 60% of couples conceive within six months; and 90% create within a year.
+If you both are under 28 and have no reason to think otherwise, you should have a baby within a year.

-A frequent cause is deficiency in one or more nutrients.
+A frequent cause is da efficiency of one or more nutrients.

-The problem may be that the woman is not cycling and ovulating properly.
-If she has less than 20% body fat she may not.
+The problem may be that the woman is not cycling and ovulating correctly.
+If she has less than 20% body fat, she may not.

-If you are producing milk or have male pattern hair growth on your breasts, upper lip, or chin, you may have a hormonal balance.
+You may have a hormonal balance if you are producing milk or have male pattern hair growth on your breasts, upper lip, or chin.
 There may be a thyroid problem.

-You or your spouse may have had chlamydia, gonorrhea, or other sexually transmitted diseases which can destroy the fallopian tubes in women and inflame and scar the ductile system in men.
-Over 4,000 Americans contract the diseases yearly.
+You or your spouse may have had chlamydia, gonorrhea, or other sexually transmitted diseases which can destroy the fallopian tubes in women and inflame and scar the flexible system in men.
+Over 4,000 Americans contract the disorders yearly.

-You may have had pelvic infections, endometriosis, polycystic ovary disease, abdominal or urinary tract surgery, injuries to the perineum, excessively high fever, the mumps or measles.
+You may have had pelvic infections, endometriosis, polycystic ovary disease, abdominal or urinary tract surgery, injuries to the perineum, excessively high fever, mumps or, measles.
 You may have used an intrauterine device (IUD).
 Salpingitis and Ovaries can cause sterility.

 One of you may have been exposed to a harmful chemical, such as lead.

 Kidney problems can result in reproductive imbalances.
 Clean out the kidneys.
 The more women smoke, the less likely they will conceive.
-In fact, women whose mother's smoked are only half as likely to conceive as those whose mothers were nonsmokers.
+Women whose mothers smoked are only half as likely to develop as those whose mothers were nonsmokers.